Standard Admissions Process

 Letters of Recommendation

 Applicants must provide two letters of recommendation.
 It is preferred that the letters of recommendation be no more than two years old.
-We prefer letters from professors who can attest to your ability to enter a competitive professional program.
+We prefer letters from professors or other recommenders who can attest to your ability to enter a competitive professional program.
 If you have been out of school for multiple years, employer references will suffice.
 Applicants are required to use the letter of recommendation service provided by the Law School Admission Council (LSAC).
 Applicants using the LSAC letter of recommendation Service must us the Letter of Recommendation Form provided on LSAC.org.

 Submit a resume detailing your education, employment, skills, honors, awards, and accomplishments.
 Upload document as an attachment to the application form.